 To create the bit seat, your horse may have to be sedated.
 The dentist or veterinarian will open its jaw with a device called a speculum, so they can reach into the mouth easily.
 With either a power tool or a hand float, the practitioner will round down any sharp edges on the first tooth of the back molars, and bevel it down so there is a little more room for the bit, and the cheek flesh will not catch.

 Creating a bit seat is not painful for the horse, and may provide almost immediate relief from any discomfort from pinching.
 Your practitioner may also check the rest of the horse's teeth for sharp edges or hooks that can cause the horse to scrape its cheek or have problems chewing or holding a bit.
 With a properly fitted and adjusted bit, the check flesh should no longer get caught and cause discomfort.

+Regular dental care is essential for your horse.
 Plan to have your horse’s teeth checked at least once per year.